collective-action/tech/README.md

     2020-05-01
    </td>
    <td>
     Foodora couriers announced their intention to join a union of Canadian post workers and held a union drive.
+If successful, this would make Foodora workers the first app-based employees to unionize in Canada.
+In April 2020 the company announced its intention to leave the Canadian market and initiated bankruptcy proceedings, making the future of the business and the unionizing effort uncertain.
    </td>
    <td>
     <a href="/actions/0259.json">